technofocus-pte/scrgvrnpwrpltfrmdepth/Labs/Lab 2/Lab 2 -  Building a canvas app through conversation_V1.2.docx.md

 # **Lab 2: Building a canvas app through conversation**

+**Objective**: In this lab, you will learn to create a custom canvas app in Power Apps through conversation with Copilot.
+You will learn how Copilot generates tables, how to customize tables with the help of Copilot and how to share an app with the user.

 ### **Task 1: Create an app with Copilot**

 **Note:** In this lab, your results for data might vary from those shown